ibm-cloud-docs/containers/cs_edge.md

 Using a gateway-enabled cluster?
 See [Isolating networking workloads to edge nodes in classic gateway-enabled clusters](#edge_gateway) instead.
 {: tip}

-Before you begin:
+Before you begin
 - Ensure you that have the [**Manager** {{site.data.keyword.cloud_notm}} IAM service access role for all namespaces](/docs/containers?topic=containers-users#checking-perms).
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-</br>To prevent other workloads from running on edge worker nodes:
+To prevent other workloads from running on edge worker nodes,

 1. Apply a taint to the worker nodes with the `dedicated=edge` label.
 The taint prevents pods from running on the worker node and removes pods that do not have the `dedicated=edge` label from the worker node.
 The pods that are removed are redeployed to other worker nodes with capacity.